Time Travelers (video game): Plot

 In 2013, a mysterious hole, called "Lost Hole", emerged from the sky, and along with it, came an enormous explosion that devastated the central Tokyo area and claimed the lives of many.
 Eighteen years later on April 28, 2031, in a newly rebuilt metropolis, a new event is about to occur, one that could change the fate of the world forever.

 The game takes place in a rebuilt central Tokyo.
 Technology has greatly advanced since the event that took place eighteen years ago, evident by the holographic signs that fill the streets.
 A building called "Space Elevator" can be seen rising from Tokyo Bay, with the height of two thousand meters above the city.
 This particular building is what powers the city, although exactly how it is able to generate energy is a mystery.

 Mikoto Shindo, a teenage girl who has time travel ability, must gather the fellow time travelers to prevent a second "Lost Hole" disaster and also to stop a terrorist group named "Mysterious Skull".

 Music

 The music for Time Travelers was composed, arranged, and produced by Hideki Sakamoto.

-Reception

-Famitsu gave the game a score of 36 out of 40, including a score of 9 out of 10 from each of the four reviewers.
+Release and reception

+Time Travelers was released for the Nintendo 3DS on July 12, 2012.

+The four reviewers in Famitsu magazine each gave the game a 9 out of 10 rating.
+Two of the reviewers highlighted the story as very engaging with one reviewer saying how all the characters stories are intertwined as being the highlight.
+One reviewer found that the difficulty of the game was relatively low.
+Two reviewers found the Nintendo 3DS version to be the superior version as it had the text split between the screens.